Proving Unsatisfiability with Hitting Formulas: Acknowledgements

 \section{Acknowledgements}

 We thank Jan Johannsen, Ilario Bonacina, Oliver Kullmann, and Stefan Szeider for introducing us to the topic; Zachary Chase, Susanna de Rezende, Mika Göös, Amir Shpilka, and Dmitry Sokolov for helpful discussions.
+We also thank anonymous reviewers for their comments that helped us to improve the presentation.

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No~802020-ERC-HARMONIC.